WeblateOrg/weblate/docs/admin/upgrade.rst

     It is recommended to perform a full database backup prior to upgrade so that you can roll back the database in case upgrade fails.

+1. Upgrade configuration file, refer to :file:`settings_example.py` or :ref:`version-specific-instructions` for needed steps.

-1. Upgrade database structure:
+2. Upgrade database structure:

    .. code-block:: sh

         ./manage.py migrate --noinput

-2. Collect updated static files (mostly javacript and CSS):
+3. Collect updated static files (mostly javacript and CSS):

    .. code-block:: sh

         ./manage.py collectstatic --noinput

-3. Update language definitions (this is not necessary, but heavily recommended):
+4. Update language definitions (this is not necessary, but heavily recommended):

    .. code-block:: sh

         ./manage.py setuplang

-4. Optionally upgrade default set of privileges definitions (you might want to add new permissions manually if you have heavily tweaked access control):
+5. Optionally upgrade default set of privileges definitions (you might want to add new permissions manually if you have heavily tweaked access control):

    .. code-block:: sh

         ./manage.py setupgroups

-5. If you are running version from Git, you should also regenerate locale files every time you are upgrading.
+6. If you are running version from Git, you should also regenerate locale files every time you are upgrading.
 You can do this by invoking:

    .. code-block:: sh